theupdateframework/go-tuf/README.md

 [] Verify the metadata API is complete

-[] Implement a client (standalone package built on top of metadata, to be split into several other parts)
+[] Implement a client (standalone package built on top of metadata, to be split into several other tasks)

-[] Implement a repository (standalone package built on top of metadata, to be split into several other parts)
+[] Implement a repository (standalone package built on top of metadata, to be split into several other tasks)

 Documentation
 -------------